az-120/HairCLIP/ATTRIBUTION.md

 # Attribution

-Use this document to provide complete credit for all resources used in HairCLIP.
-Update each subsection as development progresses.
+This document provides credit for all resources used in HairCLIP.

 ## AI Assistance

-- ❗ Describe any portions of the codebase generated or significantly modified by AI tools (e.g., ChatGPT, Copilot).
-Mention prompts and the files/sections impacted.
-- Template files (readme, attribution, setup)
+- Generating template files and initial structure of the project.
+- Updating the .gitignore file.
+- Adding docstrings to files.

 ## Third-Party Libraries